contentstack/gatsby-source-contentstack/README.md

 Reference fields provide references to entries of another content type(s).
 Since fields from referred entry is often needed, the referred entry data is provided at the `reference` field.

+**Note**: If referenced entries are not published or have been deleted, then the query will not return those entries in the response.

 ```graphql
 {
   allContentstackBlogs{